tooling/authoring-styleguide/README.md

 remembering the first sentence this usually means two things.
 It is far too long and/or it has more than one theme.
 Put simply, it is a bad paragraph.

+### Always have a start, middle and an end

+Academics tell you that any written essay or report must have an introduction, body and a conclusion.
+This is one of the reasons you don’t see too many academics running around in the business world.

+According to the highly flawed academic model, a story must begin with an introduction of all the arguments.
+Then it must extrapolate the already introduced themes.
+Finally, it tells you how you arrived at the end by simply repeating the beginning.
+But if you tell a story properly in the first place there would be no need to explain to your reader how you got to the end.

+Start, Middle and End are vastly different to Introduction, Body and Conclusion.
+Think of it as a journey.
+By its very definition, Start — Middle — End, moves you from one point to another.

+However!
+The start of any piece of good written work should introduce the main theme in the very first sentence.
+Never repeat the sentence but it is an often powerful technique to finish a written piece on the same theme — coming full circle.

 ## Punctuation

 Again one of the most misused tools of writing.
 Most importantly a number of different